Overview of Study of Energy

 by Ron Kurtus

 An object has kinetic energy if it is moving.
 If there are some constrained or pent-up forces, preventing the object to move, the object is said to have potential energy.
-There are various subsets or forms of both kinetic and potential energy, such as
+There are various subsets or forms of both kinetic and potential energy. such as heat, electrical, chemical, and nuclear energy.

 Questions you may have include: